EBroock/FarNet-II/README.md

 the detection of activity on the farside of the Sun using farside phase-shift maps as an input.

-The reliability of th model is tested by comparing the outputs with binary activity masks extracted from STEREO EUV images of the farside.
+The reliability of the model is tested by comparing the outputs with binary activity masks extracted from STEREO EUV images of the farside.